k-maru/grunt-typescript/README.md

 ###noImplicitAny `boolean`
 Warn on expressions and declarations with an implied 'any' type.

+##Original Options

+###newLine `string`
+Specify newline code: "auto" (default) or "crlf" or "lf".
+This options is experimental.

 ###ignoreTypeCheck `boolean`
-Default value is true
+Default value is true.
+This options is experimental.

 ###base_path `string`

 ###disallowAsi `boolean`
-Do not allow auto semicolon insertion. this option is experimental.
+Do not allow auto semicolon insertion.
+This options is experimental.

 ※I'm sorry for poor English